 Downtown Recycling Containers

 To encourage residents and visitors to recycle, we provide green recycling containers for cans and bottles throughout the downtown shopping district.
 Please empty the bottles before placing them in the containers.
 No other recyclable material is accepted in these containers.

 Does the City Receive Money for Materials Dropped Off at These Locations?

-No. The City of Hudson does not receive money for recyclables at these locations, with the exception of paper/cardboard.
+No. The City of Hudson does not receive money for recyclables at these locations, with the exception of paper/cardboard and e-waste.
 We would prefer residents recycle curbside.